Gwennid/africa-wgs-descriptive/descriptive-analyses/readme.md

 ## ASD and MDS

 We computed the ASD matrix with the `asd` software.
-Prior to that, the data was filtered for LD. (plink indeppairwise 50 5 0.1)
+Prior to that, the data was filtered for LD. (`plink --indep-pairwise 50 5 0.1`)

-- [ ] Add code for plotting ROH
-- [ ] Add code for plotting variant counts
-- [ ] Check the code for plotting heterozygosity - it will need to be updated most likely